 Why is science so intolerant with the inevitable and omnipresent fact of human error and ignorance?
-Why is it so incapable to coexist with religions which did their part in the growth of Civilisation and which proved to survive much longer that it?
-Why is it in the name of its own unique truth - as intolerant as the religious bigots are with each other?
+Why is it so incapable to coexist with religions which did their part in the growth of Civilisation and which proved to survive much longer that Science did?
+Why is it - in the name of its own unique truth - exactly as intolerant as the religious bigots are with each other?

 Our disobedient critical sense needs answers to all this.

-Religions promised us good news, with charisma but without proof, always undecidable; that good actions are rewarded and bad ones punished, that we will live after death, forever, in a better world.
+Religions promised us good news, with charisma but without proof, always undecidable placed later and higher; that good actions are rewarded and bad ones punished, that we will live after death, forever, in a better world.
 Hope.
 We need hope.
 We need to believe.
 That is scientifically proven.
 We will follow anybody to gives us hope and understanding.
 We need good news.

 What is the good news of science?
-That we are not souls but mere biological machines made of spare parts good to harvest?
+That we are not souls but mere biological machines made of spare parts good to harvest and sell?
 That death is annihilation, and even the Planet, nay, the Universe is doomed with no big future ahead?
 That our whole history is a little spit compared to the Big History of Earth and of life on it?
 That in the Infinity, in this Cosmic Year 15,000,017,000 (as of 2015 CE) we are specks of nothing, so that in good reason, nothing really counts whatever we achieve or do?
-That nature’s way is the law of the strongest and the selection of the fittest?
+That nature’s way is the law of the strongest and the selection of the fittest the more productive?
 Where is the hope in all this?

-Do we science-bred generations need to pray and wait for a techno-future life or a last judgement revolution after which all will be well in a better world protected from us?
-Do we need to fall back all the way into barbarianism for our survivors to start again, another civilisation?
+Do we science-bred generations need to pray in equations and wait for a techno-future life or a last judgement revolution after which all will be well in a better world protected from us?
+Do we need to fall back all the way into barbarianism for our survivors to start again, another civilisation of hope?

 Maybe a theodicy of science will be, after all, easier to do than God's: science does not really know all yet, cannot all, yet, it only hopes to do more and more, with humble, hard work, in an ever receding future, all being well before the implosion of the Universe.
 Maybe it cannot be all-good either because it is human, so human: or because it is not human enough, yet.

-Not science, but persons, certain scientists, and stupid following of dogma do evil with science exactly as some believers do wrong in the name of God.
+Not science, but persons, certain scientists, and stupid followers of dogma do evil with science exactly as some believers do wrong in the name of God.

 Why do I write this?

 To defend the ground under my feet!
 I grew up with Science, led and protected by its ideals of free thought.
 Now I see signs of its view of the world declining into another disenchanted ideology, that brings another end of era.
-If Reason keeps being too proud publicly (I know that the best scientific and philosophical minds know better that that) then pride will be as usual the one before the fall; it will fall to the worst enemies of us all - the Beast.
+If Reason keeps being too proud publicly (I believe that the best scientific and philosophical minds know better that that in private) then pride will be as usual the one before the fall; it will fall to the worst enemies of us all - the Beast.

-There may be more truth than merit in criticising the unwisdom of science in the XXth century, but I feel deeply that this work must be done, in the interest of Science and of Reason, for the dignity of Man.
+There may be more truth than merit in criticising the un-wisdom of science in the XXth century, but I feel deeply that this work must be done, in the interest of Science and of Reason, for the dignity of Man.
 Science deserves to be defended.
 A time of changing idols seems to come again.
 A troubled century ahead for our children.